 Cameron compensated in other ways, too, often to the mild annoyance of colleagues who didn’t understand why he was doing what he was doing.

 While preparing client proposals, Cameron would always write down the client’s needs in detail, then submit what he wrote as part of the plan.
 He did it purely for himself, to bring a sense of order to the disarray he felt in his mind.
 After reading his summaries, Ken’s response was usually something like, “Cameron, you have a great ability for stating the obvious.”

-“I had to live out the event in my mind ahead of time to be sure I got it right,” he believed.
+Cameron’s compensations extended into event production, where he’d write highly specific runs-of-shows.
+“I had to live out the event in my mind to be sure I got it right,” he said.

 Mills James broke ground on their sixth anniversary, May 1, 1990, a 25,000-square-foot facility.
 The building was completed in November.
 The total came to $2.3 million, not including the additional millions of dollars of equipment inside the building — a hefty investment that had to pay off.

-After their first month of operation, they gathered around the front desk to tabulate their numbers to see if they reached their break-even, a figure they’d always had top of mind whatever their size.
-As Ken says, Fear is never put away.
-Fear is always constant in business ownership.”
+After their first month of operation, they gathered around the front desk to tabulate their break-even, a figure they’d always carried in their heads.
+As Ken says, “Fear is constant in business ownership.”